przmajerczak/stm32_oscilloscope-device/README.md

     the last measurement contained in transmission.
 That value is followed by end sequence, consisting of 0xa ('\n') and 0xff.
     ADC measurement occurs every 125 µs, resulting in sampling frequency of 8 kHz.

+2.2 Same as 2.1, but end sequence is 0xff 0xff instead of 0xa 0xff.